MahendraG7/Project-1/README/README.md

 These Beats allow us to collect the following information from each machine:
 -  In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 -  Filebeat collects log data and forwards them to logstash or elasticsearch.
 I expect Filebeat to process inbound traffic data and send it to elasticsearch or logstash to analyze.
 -  Metricbeat collects metrics from services running on the system.
-If im running anything out of web-1 and web-2 I expect Metricbeat to record output that data on kibana through elastic or logstash.
+If im running anything out of web-1 and web-2 I expect Metricbeat to record and output that data on kibana through elastic or logstash.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the ___yml__ file to _ansible____.
 - Update the __ansible___ file to include the playbook
-- Run the playbook, and navigate to __Container__ to check that the installation worked as expected.
+- Run the playbook, and navigate to __IP_adress__ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_